folkertdev/reversible-debugger/README.md

 In this case, union types allow us to express the µOz AST structure in 10 lines instead of 10 files.
 When we do a pattern match on our program, the compiler will check that our patterns are exhaustive.

-The use of a union type mitigates the need for dynamic casting, which the java version has to do a lot.
+The use of a union type mitigates the need for dynamic casting.
+The java version uses an enum to store the exact type of an instruction, The instruction then has to be dynamically cast to the type that the enum value says it should have.
+This is inherently unsafe and annoying.

 Finally, union types can be used to guarantee that failure cases are handled.
 Lookup in a key-value map can fail, and instead of throwing an exception, haskell gives back a `Maybe a`.
 To access the `a`, the failure case (the key is missing) must be handled.